-Canon 1D versus Panasonic GF7
+Canon 1D vs Panasonic GF7

 The Canon EOS-1D and the Panasonic Lumix DMC-GF7 are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2015.
 The 1D is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (GF7) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (72 percent) than the Canon 1D.
 Moreover, the GF7 is substantially lighter (83 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the GF7 does not feature any corresponding weather-sealing.